 So there you have it.
-That's our story--and I assure you that although the details vary widely, fellow residents of Broadway Court Estates each have a story of what brought them here.
+That's our story of how we came to live in an ALC--and I assure you that although the details vary widely, fellow residents of Broadway Court Estates each have a story of what brought them here.

 Two weeks after the shock of moving into an apartment nearly the size of the Montana home where we raised our three children, the happiest things we've learned are that other residents are impressively friendly, meals are good, and the housekeeping and maintenance staffs are excellent.